UlissesFreitas/chat-server-in-c/README.md

 </a>
 <br>
 <a>
-Compilar: gcc -o echoSrv TCPEchoSrv.c
+Compilar: gcc -o echoSrv TCPEchoSrv.c <br>
 Uso: ./echoSrv 7777
 </a>